antonyga/Evaluating_AI_Web_Search/README.md

 This repository contains a study comparing the web search capabilities of four AI assistants:
 **Gemini 2.0 Flash, ChatGPT-4 Turbo, DeepSeekR1, and Grok 3**.
 The research evaluates response speed, source credibility, citation practices, and ranking algorithm transparency.

 **Key Questions Explored**:
+- Who is the fastest giving an answer?
 - Which model balances speed and accuracy best?
+- What factors influence ranking of web search results?
+- How do these systems navigate Internet?
 - How do AI assistants prioritize search results?
 - Do they cite reliable sources—or lean on social media?
+- More...

 ---